ashaw0192/Banking-Tech-Test/README.md

 - I decided in planning not to vet for amounts that weren't integers, as I assumed this was beyond the scope of what I was building, I also decided to allow fractional pennies in case of currency conversion, but rounded it in the display

-- In retrospect, I'm not sure whether the user would have wanted to input their own date for the transactions, what I have implemented is a program that formats a timestamp created when a transaction is fed to the program, which feels closer to how a banking app would actually work.
+- In retrospect, I'm not sure whether the user would have wanted to input their own date for the transactions; what I have implemented is a program that formats a timestamp created when a transaction is fed to the program, which feels closer to how a banking app would actually work.

 - Secondarily, the transaction model is maybe a little burdened with responsibilty, but I think it works as a model that "keeps track of transactions"

+- Finally there is potentially some refactoring to combine the deposit/withdraw functions, but it would have involved rewriting all my tests so I opted for timely completion

-- For reusability, I attempted to make the models completely self contained, not requiring colaborators, and fed the necessary input via the account controller
+- For reusability, I attempted to make the models completely self contained, not requiring colaborators, and fed the necessary input via the account controller, which itself doesn't attempt any logic

 2. INSTALLATION

 - Follow this checklist for Installation, testing, and using the program (the checklist assumes you have NVM installed):

   - setup
-  1. ~nvm use node //setup node environment
-  2. clone the app repository onto your machine, and navigate to the bankingApp folder
+  1. clone the app repository onto your machine, and navigate to the bankingApp folder
+  2. ~nvm use node //setup node environment
   3. ~npm install //installs dependencies including jest

   - testing